status-im/specs/docs/stable/9-ethereum-usage.md

 # Status interactions with the Ethereum blockchain

-In this document we document all the interactions that the Status client has with the [Ethereum](https://ethereum.org/developers/) blockchain.
+This specification documents all the interactions that the Status client has with the [Ethereum](https://ethereum.org/developers/) blockchain.

 All the interactions are made through [JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC).
 Currently [Infura](https://infura.io/) is used.
 The client assumes high-availability, otherwise it will not be able to interact with the Ethereum blockchain.
-We rely on these nodes to validate the integrity of the transaction and report a consistent history.
+These nodes are relied on to validate the integrity of the transaction and report a consistent history.

 Key handling is described [here](./2-account.md)